thehimalayanleo/thehimalayanleo.github.io/index.md

 layout: home
 ---

 Hello!
-I am Ajinkya Mulay, a <del>second</del> <del>third</del> fourth year PhD student at Purdue University.
+I am Ajinkya Mulay, a <del>fourth</del> Fifth year PhD student at Purdue University.
 I am pursuing my Ph.D. under the guidance of Prof. Xiaojun Lin in the Electrical and Computer Engineering Department.
 My primary research area is designing algorithms in Privacy-Preserving Machine Learning.

 Please find the list of my publications under [the research page](/research/) and my CV under [the CV page](/cv/).
 If you're curious about my other software projects check out the [*curious page*](/curious/).

 ## Updates: ##

+* November 2022: Time for some open-source.
+Started contributing to Hugging Face's Gradio and Diffusers libraries.
+Working with The Anvil (at Purdue) to generate team-matching algorithms using Natural Language algorithms.
+Demo coming soon!

+* August 2022: Completed my internship at Meta working on Federated Semi-Supervised Learning (vision) algorithms.

 * June 2022: Excited to be a part of the <em>[Cohere for AI Initiative](https://cohere.for.ai/)</em> led by Sara Hooker!